 On September 22, 2022, the Company announced that it had received a notice of termination (the "Notice") from the Yergo Optionor to terminate the underlying agreements with respect to the Yergo Lithium Brine Project.
-The Company has rejected the Notice and has engaged legal counsel in both Buenos Aires and Catamarca, filed an objection to the Notice with the Ministry of Mining in the Province of Catamarca, and is currently pursuing formal avenues of dispute resolution.
+The Company has rejected the Notice, filed an objection to the Notice with the Ministry of Mining in the Province of Catamarca, was granted a formal injunction by the Mining Court of the Province of Catamarca prohibiting the Yergo Optionor from undertaking any form of alternate transaction, and is currently pursuing formal avenues of dispute resolution.

-A property payment that was due to be paid to Mr. Bertetto by October 13, 2022 (which includes a 60-day curative period from the original payment due date of August 14, 2022) was set in reserve pending the resolution of the ongoing legal disputes.
+A property payment that was due to be paid to Mr. Bertetto by October 13, 2022 (which includes a 60-day curative period from the original payment due date of August 14, 2022) has been accrued pending resolution of the ongoing legal dispute.